saucelabs/sauce-docs/docs/insights/debug.md

 For more information and additional examples, see our [Extended Debugging Example GitHub repo](https://github.com/saucelabs-training/demo-js/tree/master/webdriverio/webdriver/examples/extended-debugging).

-When a test with extended debugging enabled completes, you can access the logs and files through the Sauce Labs application or with the REST API.
+When a test with extended debugging enabled completes, you can access the logs and files through Sauce Labs or with the REST API.

 :::note
 Extended Debugging is not supported for Headless test scripts.